EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/authprovider.md

 ```
 liveapicreatoradmin authprovider import  --importtFile myauthprovider.json
 ```
-The import project imports the specified auth provider into a JSON file.
+The import auth provider imports the specified auth provider JSON file.
 If the filename parameter is not specified, stdin is used. (you can pipe the json file to the import)